 Continuing with its significant expertise in serving the best in the industry, The Global Automobile Manufacturer, Mercedes-Benz has launched a new refreshed version of its most compact sedan, Mercedes Benz CLA today in 3 variants, where the base version – CLA 200D Style with diesel engine – is priced at Rs.
 31.40 Lakh (ex-showroom, Mumbai).
-This is the 12th vehicle launched in a row in 2016.
 The sedan has been reworked with some creative tweaks which makes the car a little different from its earlier version.

 The other two variants of the newly launched CLA include: